marcore94/Sealions/README.md

 - wrong_predictions.csv

 NB In the repository are missing the images provided by Kaggle and the extracted patches due to the size and number of the images
+Here is the link to download the dataset (the images used ranged from 0 to 1000 except those marked as mismatched in the coordinates extraction) https://www.kaggle.com/c/6116/download/KaggleNOAASeaLions.7z